 Attaching High Value

-Meaningful touch and a spoken (or written) message — these first two elements lead up to the content of the words themselves.
-To convey the blessing, the words must attach high value to the person being blessed.
+Meaningful touch and a spoken (or written) message lead to the next element.
+To powerfully convey intentional meaning, the words must attach high value to the person receiving the blessing.

 In blessing Jacob (thinking it was Esau), Isaac said, “Surely, the smell of my son is like the smell of a field which the Lord has blessed. … Let peoples serve you, and nations bow down to you” (Gen. 27:27, 29).

 That pictures a very valuable person!
 Not just anybody merits having nations bow down to him!
-And while we might think that calling a person a field would be criticizing him, that is not the case.
-Ablessed field was one where there was tremendous growth and life and reward.
-Just ask a farm kid what a record crop, all ready to harvest, means to his or her parents.
+And while we might think that saying someone smelled like a field would be criticizing him, that is not the case.
+This type of field was one where there was tremendous growth and life and reward.
+Imagine a record-setting harvest and surplus of food.
 That’s the picture Isaac gives his son.

 As you may have noticed, Isaac uses a word picture (the field) to describe how valuable his son is to him.
 Word pictures are a powerful way of communicating acceptance.
-In the Old Testament they were a key to communicating to a child a message of high value — the third element of the family blessing.
+In the Old Testament, they were key to communicating a message of high value to a child.

 Picturing a Special Future

-A fourth element of the blessing is the way it pictures a special future for the person being blessed.
+Next, the fourth element involves picturing a special future for the person receiving the blessing.
 Isaac said to his son Jacob, “May God give you of the dew of heaven, of the fatness of the earth. … Let peoples serve you, and nations bow down to you” (Gen. 27:28–29).

-One distinction should be made between Isaac’s blessing and the act of picturing a special future for a person today.
+One distinction is necessary between Isaac’s blessing and the act of picturing a special future for a person today.
 Because of Isaac’s unique position as a patriarch (God’s appointed leader and a father of the nation of Israel), his words to Jacob carried with them the weight of biblical prophecy.
 We today cannot predict another person’s future with such biblical accuracy.
-But we can help those we are blessing see a future that is full of light and opportunity.
+But we can help those see a future that is full of light and opportunity.
 We can let them know we believe they can build an outstanding life and future with the strengths and abilities God has given them.

 Our Lord himself speaks quite eloquently about our future in the Bible.
-In fact, he goes to great lengths to assure us of our present relationship with him and of the ocean full of blessings in store for us as his children.
+In fact, He assures our present relationship with him and what He has in store for us as His children.

 We need to picture just such a special future for our children if we are serious about giving them our blessing.
-With this fourth element of the blessing, a child can gain a sense of security in the present and grow in confidence to serve God and others in the future.
+With this element, a child can gain a sense of security in the present and grow in confidence to serve God and others in the future.

 An Active Commitment

-The last element of the blessing concerns the responsibility that goes with giving the blessing.
 For the patriarchs, not only their words but God himself stood behind the blessing they bestowed on their children.
-Several times God spoke directly through the angel of the Lord to the patriarchs confirming his active commitment to their family line.
+Several times God spoke directly through the Angel of the Lord to the patriarchs confirming his active commitment to their family line.

-Parents today, in particular, need to rely on the Lord to give them the strength and staying power to confirm their children’s blessing by expressing such an active commitment.
+Today, parents need to rely on the Lord to give them the strength and staying power to confirm their children’s blessing by expressing a similar active commitment.
 They, too, have God’s Word through the Scriptures as a guide, plus the power of the indwelling Holy Spirit.

-Why is active commitment so important when it comes to bestowing the blessing?
-Words alone cannot communicate the blessing; they need to be backed with a willingness to do everything possible to help the one blessed be successful.
-We can tell a child, “You have the talent to be a very good pianist.”
+Why is active commitment so important?
+Words alone cannot communicate the blessing; they need to contain a willingness to do everything possible to help the one blessed be successful.
+We can tell a child, “You have the talent to be a very good pianist”.
 But if we neglect to provide a piano for that child to practice on, our lack of commitment has undermined our message.